-Glen Hazel and Hazelwood are located east of Downtown, and are surrounded by the Monogahela River, Greenfield and Squirrel Hill.
+Glen Hazel and Hazelwood are located east of Downtown, and are flanked by the Monogahela River, Greenfield, and Squirrel Hill.
 These neighborhoods are minutes away from suburban shopping areas.
 They are also home to numerous parks and green spaces.

 Bus service to the neighborhoods is excellent.
 From small well-kept row houses near the river to larger, two-story brick homes on top of the hill, housing in Hazelwood and Glen Hazel is varied and affordable.

 The communities of Glen Hazel and Hazelwood, which lie along the Monongahela River, once flourished with an abundance of hazelnut trees.
 Beautiful places to live in the nineteenth century, they attracted some of Pittsburgh's oldest and wealthiest families, who built magnificent homes there.
 But the coming of the railroad and industry changed the neighborhoods.
 The "good life" was redefined, as working-class men and women moved in to tend the furnaces and the coke ovens.
 Hazelwood and Glen Hazel are two of the city's most ethnically-diverse neighborhoods.
 Today they advance into the post-industrial age with Kerotest Manufacturing Corporation.